 First, production turned from making war to making cool stuff for consumers.
 Rationing ended and industry could get back to doing what it is supposed to do.
 War is expensive and distracting from the cause of rising prosperity.
 It builds nothing.
 It only diverts and destroys.
 The end of war is a marvelous opportunity for any society.

 Third, 20 years of suffering had a remarkable effect on corporate and household savings.
-The velocity of money had crashed and never recovered from 1930 onward, and savings was going higher and higher.
+The velocity of money had crashed and never recovered from 1930 onward, and savings were going higher and higher.
 With prosperity on hold and the depression making it ever less available to buy even with those who had money meant two decades of deferred consumption, all poured into savings.

-These saved resources came online after 1946 and following, and fueled a boom in manufacturing and investment.
+These saved resources came online after 1946 and following and fueled a boom in manufacturing and investment.
 It was not inflationary because it was not funded by fake money but rather real savings.
 This is how economic recovery is supposed to work.
 This case is unlike, for example, 2008, which was funded entirely by fake liquidity.

 We have the historical example to prove that moving labor resources from public to private feeds economic growth, not the reverse.
 Let’s try to remember that as a tsunami of propaganda visits us in the first quarter of next year and following.